BenMaheu/SQLCoder/src/README.md

 For each of the 3 methods, we have trained a FLAN-T5 model using the HuggingFace transformers library.

+## Base Architecture

+All experiments were conducted using FLAN-T5 (small and base variants) from Hugging Face’s transformers library.
+Each model was fine-tuned for 5 epochs with:
+* `batch_size = 16`
+* `learning_rate = 5e-5`
+* Linear scheduler with`warmup_steps = 0`
+* Optimizer: `AdamW`
+* Trainer: `Seq2SeqTrainer`

+Training ran on a single NVIDIA T4 GPU (Google Colab).

+---

 ## Data
-We trained, validated and evaluated on the entire WikiSQL dataset provided in the `data/dataset_files/` folder.
+We trained, validated and evaluated on the entire WikiSQL dataset provided in the `data/dataset_files/` folder:

-The distribution of samples is as follows:
 ```
 Train size: 49190 | Val size: 8421 | Test size: 15878
 ```

-The dataset comes from WikiSQL and has the following hash maps :
+Operator and aggregator mappings:
 ```
 OP2IDX = {"=": 0, ">": 1, "<": 2}
 IDX2OP = {0: "=", 1: ">", 2: "<"}
 AGGS_STR_ORDERED = ["NULL", "MAX", "MIN", "COUNT", "SUM", "AVG"]
 ```
-Then each observation in the dataset contains a `sql` dictionary with the following structure:
+Each observation in the dataset contains a `sql` dictionary with the following structure:
 ```python
 {'human_readable': 'SELECT Notes FROM table WHERE Current slogan = SOUTH AUSTRALIA',
  'sel': 5,